- Toledo Law at a Glance

-For members of the fall 2014 entering class, Toledo Law will provide Michigan residents a scholarship to cover the out-of-state tuition surcharges, leaving them responsible, at most, for our affordable in-state tuition and fees.
-The Michigan Resident Scholarship will be renewed each semester.
+For members of the fall 2015 entering class, Toledo Law will provide Michigan residents a scholarship to cover the out-of-state tuition surcharges, leaving them responsible, at most, for our affordable in-state tuition and fees.
+The Michigan Resident Scholarship will be automatically renewed each semester.

 Typical first-year section = Fewer than 50 students

 Each class is 60 minutes long instead of the 50-minute model employed by other law schools, which means more attention and better preparation.

 10 required first-year courses:

 - Civil Procedure I